suncoast-devs/handbook/meta/lecture-template.md

 This is what concepts the student should be familiar with in order to benefit from this lecture.

+## Stand up

+question each person will answer to get started

+## Warm up

+Any warms for the day

 ## Slides

 (optional) Any slide show that goes along with this lecture